 Ethical approval for a larger study on online risk was granted from the College of Business, Law, and Social Sciences Research Ethics Committee (2014/28).
 All participants received information about the study via a sample specific information sheet and were informed that the results be anonymous, that individual responses would be kept confidential, and that the data may be used for publications.
 However, there was variation in how informed consent was managed and the nature of data collection according to sample.

 For late adolescents informed consent for the research was initially given by the principals at the three colleges that the late adolescents attended.
-Letters were then sent to parents/guardians of eligible participants, with parents/guardians asked to notify the college if they did not want their child(ren) to participate.
+Letters were then sent to parents/guardians of eligible students, with parents/guardians asked to notify the college if they did not want their child(ren) to participate.
 For those late adolescents who were not removed from the sample by their parent/guardian, they received information about the study and were also asked to give their informed consent either in writing or through selecting compulsory check boxes according to whether they completed a paper-based or electronic survey, respectively.

-After emerging adult participants had signed up to complete the study via the online recruitment system, they were presented with an information sheet and were asked to give their informed consent through selecting compulsory check boxes before completing an electronic version of the survey.
-The emerging adult participants received study credits to compensate them for their time.
+After emerging adult participants had signed up to complete the study via the online recruitment system, they were presented with an information sheet and were asked to give their informed consent through selecting compulsory check boxes before completing an electronic version of the survey that was hosted on a separate system.
+The emerging adult participants received study credits to compensate them for their time which were allocated through the sign-up system.

 The adult sample were given an information sheet and asked to give their informed consent through selecting compulsory check boxes before completing an electronic version of the survey.